Skip to main content

 Experience a Once-In-A-Lifetime Phenomenon: The 2024 Total Solar Eclipse in the Adirondacks

-This makes the 2024 total solar eclipse a true once-in-a-lifetime event that you do not want to miss.
-Find out what you need to know to prepare for the total solar eclipse now, including what it is, why the Adirondacks are the best place to view it, and more.
+Get ready to be shrouded in darkness on April 8, 2024, as you experience one of nature's most spectacular phenomena - a total solar eclipse - when it sweeps over the Adirondacks.
+Find out what you need to know to prepare for the 2024 total solar eclipse now, including what it is, why the Adirondacks are the best place to view it, and more.

 What is a Total Solar Eclipse?